Salvia apiana

-Salvia apiana, the white sage, bee sage, or sacred sage is an evergreen perennial shrub that is native to the southwestern United States and northwestern Mexico, found mainly in the coastal sage scrub habitat of Southern California and Baja California, on the western edges of the Mojave and Sonoran deserts.
+Salvia apiana, the Californian white sage, bee sage, or sacred sage is an evergreen perennial shrub that is native to the southwestern United States and northwestern Mexico, found mainly in the coastal sage scrub habitat of Southern California and Baja California, on the western edges of the Mojave and Sonoran deserts.

 Description

 Salvia apiana is a shrub that reaches 1.3 to 1.5 m tall and 1.3 m wide.
 The whitish evergreen leaves are 3 to 9 cm and persist throughout the year; they are opposite with crenulate margins.
 Leaves are thickly covered in hairs that trigger oil glands; when rubbed oils and resins are released, producing a strong aroma.
 The flowers are very attractive to bees, which is described by the specific epithet, apiana.
 Several 1 to 1.3 m flower stalks, sometimes pinkish colored, grow above the foliage in the spring.
 Flowers are white to pale lavender.